Starbucks CEO Schultz plans to hire 10,000 refugees after Trump ban

 Schultz will step down as CEO in a few months to focus on new high-end coffee shops, handing the top job to Chief Operating Officer Kevin Johnson, a long-time technology executive.
 He will become executive chairman in April.

-Schultz also affirmed the company's commitment to trade with Mexico, another subject that has been front and center of Trump's campaign.
+Schultz also affirmed the company's commitment to trade with Mexico, another subject that has been front and centre of Trump's campaign.

 (Reporting by Devika Krishna Kumar in New York; Editing by Lisa Von Ahn)